nomasters/handshake/design-docs/handshake-core.md

 ```

 `chats/{chat_id}/{profile_id}/lookups/{identity}.json.secretbox` is the directory that holds lookup hashes and keys for each identity in the chat.
-At first, we will only support two-person chat (I think), but more could be introduced in the future.
+At first, we will likely only support two-person chat, but the ability to include more people could be introduced in the future.

 ```
 {